Atlanta's proposed second airport

 Atlanta's second airport was an idea being studied by the city of Atlanta, Georgia, United States.

 Studies

-In May 2007, the Federal Aviation Administration (FAA) released the report, Capacity Needs in the National Airspace System, 2007–2025 as part of its Future Airport Capacity Task (FACT2).
+In May 2007, the Federal Aviation Administration (FAA) released the report, Capacity Needs in the National Airspace System, 2007–2025, as part of its Future Airport Capacity Task (FACT2).
 The report identified Hartsfield-Jackson Atlanta International Airport and the Atlanta metropolitan area as needing additional capacity by 2025.
 Following the report release, Atlanta was given a $1 million federal grant to study the possibility of adding another airport.

-Both Atlanta and Delta Air Lines, which operates its primary hub there, expressed skepticism about building a second airport because it would be expensive and will likely economically fail, according to Delta.
+Both Atlanta and Delta Air Lines, which operates its primary hub at Hartsfield-Jackson, expressed skepticism about building a second airport because it would be expensive and an economic failure, according to Delta.